BLCM/bl3mods/TheGigaMaster/Varkid Evolution Increase/README.md

 No health adjustments were made, only changes to evolution chances were adjusted.

+This may be added in the future, as sometimes they still feel too easy to kill until they evolve.

 ## Normal Mode

 The aim of normal mode was to make badasses more frequent and to rarely fight larva.